1989 (album): Marketing

 Swift marketed 1989 as her first "official pop" album and, with her label Big Machine, implemented an extensive promotional campaign through product endorsements, media appearances, and fan engagements.
 Swift announced 1989 via a Yahoo live streaming sponsored by ABC News on August 18, 2014.
 She frequently posted on social media platforms to engage fans; based on their interactions with her posts, she selected the most engaged ones and invited them to "1989 Secret Sessions" album listening parties prior to its release.
 These listening sessions were also attended by journalists and critics selected by Swift, and they were held at her properties in Los Angeles, New York City, Nashville, Rhode Island, and London throughout September–October 2014.

-Swift appeared on many terrestrial broadcast platforms to promote 1989: television talk shows (Jimmy Kimmel Live!, The Ellen DeGeneres Show, Late Show with David Letterman, Good Morning America, The Talk), awards ceremonies (2014 MTV Video Music Awards), and radio (NPR, American Top 40, Sirius XM Town Hall).
+Swift appeared on many terrestrial broadcast platforms to promote 1989: television talk shows (Jimmy Kimmel Live!, The Ellen DeGeneres Show, Late Show with David Letterman, Good Morning America, The Talk), awards ceremonies (2014 MTV Video Music Awards), and radio (NPR, American Top 40, SiriusXM Town Hall).
 Her product tie-ins included partnerships with Subway, Keds, and Diet Coke.
 Big Machine released "Shake It Off" to contemporary hit radio in the United States as the lead single from 1989 on August 18, 2014, and "Out of the Woods" and "Welcome to New York" for download via the iTunes Store as promotional singles on October 15 and 21.
 "Shake It Off" peaked at number one on the Billboard Hot 100 and set the record for the highest debuts on the Pop Songs and Adult Pop Songs charts.

 Kendrick Lamar featured on the single remix of "Bad Blood".